B3RDLY/B3RDLY/README.md

   > hello !!
 I'm a very heavy berdly kin, doubles please iwc and yumes dni
 ---
-  > please avoid making negative jokes about him around me, it feels personal. (most of the time I won't mind.)
+  > please avoid making negative jokes about him around me, it feels personal. (most of the time I dont care but sometimes I do get bothered by it.)
 ---
   > if you dislike him and try role-playing with me just know I will hide you.
 I dont have time to deal with threats and annoyance just because u hate a fictional character.
 ___